PaddlePaddle/PARL/docs/parallel_training/recommended_pratice.rst

   :width: 400px
   :align: center

-| Only **3.74** seconds is needed !!!
+| Only **3.74** seconds are needed !!!
 As you can see from the code above, it is the ``@parl.remote_class`` that makes the change happen.
 By simply adding this decorator, we achieved real multi-thread computation.